What is sustainable manufacturing?

 - Is more minimalist in design with fewer superfluous parts

-- Is designed to minimise complexity in production and assembly
+- Is designed to minimize complexity in production and assembly

 - Has constituent parts are easily disassembled and recycled